 Wheelbarrow planters are one things on my bucket list of must do gardening ideas.
 I have been looking for just the right old fashioned wheelbarrow for months.
 I want to add them as focal pieces in my perennial garden beds.

 There are a lot of planters for sale at garden centers, but you could break the bank buying many of them.
-Why not see what you have handy that would make great planters?
-Old wheelbarrows and wagons fit that bill perfectly.
+I am always on the lookout for new and unusual ideas for eco-friendly planters.
+Today we’ll be repurposing wheel barrows into creative planters.

 Until then, I can dream and window shop on the internet!
 I have a cottage garden and these planters would fit in just beautifully.
 Many of them have a cottage chic appeal and fit into my garden beds in just the right way.